 Connecting The New Cells

 Optional – I decided to make a small addition to the battery’s wiring.
 In the event I needed to disconnect the cells again, I added some JST connectors inline between the cells and charging board.
-I found a pack of pre-wired connectors with 4” leads on eBay, so I took two pairs and trimmed the leads down.
+I found a pack of pre-wired connectors with 4” wires on eBay, so I took two pairs and trimmed the wires down.
 After desoldering the old cells, I soldered half of each connector pair in their places.
 The matching side of each connector was then soldered to a new cell, and heat shrink was used to protect the solder points.

 After this, everything fit right back into place in the shell; the charging board kept its original spot and the new cells took the spot of the old.
 I tucked the connectors along the edge of the shell near the kill switch and replaced the circuit board (there really is just so much wasted space in this system…).